asift91/Manual_Migration/option2.md

 ## Moodle Manual  Migration
-This document explains how to migrate Moodle from OnPrem servers to Azure cloud.
+This document explains how to migrate Moodle from On-Premise servers to Azure cloud.
 ## Option 2: Moodle Migration without ARM Template

  * Migration of Moodle with out ARM Template is to create the infrastructure manually in Azure and migrate Moodle on it.